 Capacity and cabin configuration matched to the group.
 Confirm the specific Sprinter configuration and seat count.
 A high-capacity passenger Sprinter seats up to 14; an executive-cabin Sprinter seats fewer in more comfort.
 Match the vehicle to the group size and the luggage or gear load.

 A published flat hourly rate and a clear minimum.
 Confirm the hourly rate, the point-to-point minimum, and the minimum-hour term in writing.
-Detailed Drivers’ $175/hour Sprinter rate with a $450 P2P and a three-hour minimum is the clearest published group rate in the field.
+Detailed Drivers’ $200/hour Sprinter rate with a three-hour minimum is the clearest published group rate in the field.

 Multi-stop dispatch competence.
 A group day is a sequence of staged loading stops.
 Confirm that the operator pre-clears each loading zone, names the staging spot, and runs the day on a single held vehicle.
 A dispatch built only for point-to-point legs will struggle with a multi-stop group day.